 Taquito dApp SDK for TypeScript

-A full reference is available here.
+A full reference is available in the Taquito documentation.

 Installation